 - The following privacy evaluation questions are used in our basic evaluation process and comprise only a sub-set of 35 questions that are considered the most important questions from our full 150 question evaluation.
 Basic evaluations answer the most critical privacy and security questions about a product to determine an overall score, concern scores, and privacy rating to allow parents, teachers, schools, and districts to make an informed decision about whether to use the product.
 Basic evaluations do not answer all the possible questions of a full evaluation for a product, but still display the same overall score and concern scores as full evaluations based on answers to only the basic questions.
 You have several options for navigating these questions with background references and citations for more information.

 - The following privacy evaluation questions are used in our full 150+ evaluation question process.
-Applications and services that receive a full evaluation are included in our research reports which include our recent 2019 State of EdTech Privacy Report.
+Applications and services that receive a full evaluation are included in our research reports which include our recent 2021 State of Kids' Privacy Report.
 You can also view the Fair Information Practice Principles which were used in the creation of these questions and are universal principles that form the basis for national and international privacy regulations, guidelines, and best practices.
 You have several options for navigating these questions with background references and citations for more information.

 - Parents and educators make decisions about privacy based on their specific needs and these needs can vary between use by children at home and students in the classroom.
 The privacy evaluation process is designed to support and augment an individual's awareness of privacy risks, not replace it.
 The evaluation questions incorporate the specific needs and the decision‐making process of parents and educators into three ratings using the following questions that are the most important factors used by parents and educators when making an informed decision whether to use a product.